 - Are there other designs you like?
 Pick out some of your favorites and explain why you like each one!

-As you can probably imagine, the more details you provide, the more likely you are to get some great initial options to work with.
+As you can probably imagine, the more details you provide, the better options you'll have to work with.

 These were some of the sample logos and color templates I liked the best…

-Once you start getting designs, you can rate your favorite ones and leave comments about what you do or don’t like about each one (or if any of the submissions are really bad, you can just decline them altogether and remove them from your dashboard).
+Once you start getting designs, you can rate your favorite ones and leave comments about what you do or don't like about each one (or if any of the submissions are bad, you can just decline them all together and remove them from your dashboard).